Moving to Uzbekistan

 English isn’t widely spoken in Uzbekistan, particularly outside of the main urban areas, so consider taking the time to learn some Uzbek or Russian to help with your transition.

 September 1st marks Uzbekistan’s Independence Day.
-This was the country’s very first public holiday and is widely celebrated.
+This holiday is widely celebrated as the country’s very first public holiday.
 This is a time for the community to come together, where families feast and friends party.
 Tashkent hosts a huge festive show in Independence Square with dancing, music and famous Uzbek faces.
 When night falls, be sure to stay for the breath-taking fireworks!